rohanbatrain/knowledge-base/docs/Developement-Setup/Owned-Devices/Laptops/MSI/2023/August/Micron-Drive/Manjaro.md

 ### File management

 Here i would leave notes on how i manage my home directory and their subsequent sub directories.

+update -> testing in garuda linux, as per new migration to our distro of choice.

 ### Droidcam